frostburn/hewmp/README.md

 1[4] | 5/4[2] 3/2[2] | 15/8 2/1[3] ||
 ```

-### Repeats
+### Repeated Sections
 A section can be repeated by placing it between `|:` and `:|`.
 An optional `x` can be attached onto `:|` to specify the number of repeats other than the default two.
 This means that `x1` has no effect and `x0` effectively removes the section.
 ```
-$ Repeats are literal so the following is an ascending sequence of seven notes
+$ Section repeats are literal so the following is an ascending sequence of seven notes
 |: ~9/8 :|x7
 ```